This page contains affiliate links. Please read our disclosure for more info.

 - Flights – Domestic and international flights.

 - Extras – Insurance, major medical expenses, expensive activities, and other large unusual costs.

 - Business – These expenses aren’t related to travel but to running our online business.
 They include technology (laptops, hard drives, iPhone, camera), website hosting, domains, software, and cloud storage.

 These are our expenses for year 6 of our travels from March 2015-February 2016.
 This is for two people in British pounds.
 The second row has the amounts converted into US dollars at the current exchange rate (April 2016) of £1 = $1.40.

 The last year was by far our most expensive year since becoming digital nomads—we spent £4253 ($5954) more than last year.
 Our increased expenses are a reflection of two things.

 One, after six years on the road, we are no longer budget travellers.
-Although we track all of our expenses with our Trail Wallet app and set target budgets for each destination, we aren’t strict about it.
+Although we track all of our expenses with an app and set target budgets for each destination, we aren’t strict about it.
 We have no interest in staying in hostels anymore.
 We prefer comfortable accommodation, often splurge on fancy meals, and do whatever activities we’re interested in.

 Two, we earned significantly more than in previous years, so we could afford to spend more.

 Here’s what we have spent each year for the six years we’ve been digital nomads: